torch2424/wasm-by-example/examples/hello-world/hello-world.go.en-us.md

 cp $(tinygo env TINYGOROOT)/targets/wasm_exec.js .
 ```

+It is also very important to notice: **Your wasm_exec.js must match the TinyoGo compiler version, of the TinyGo compiler that compiled your Tiny Go Wasm module**.
+Therefore, you should update `wasm_exec.js` whenever you update your TinyGo compiler.

 Lastly, lets create our `index.js` JavaScript file.
 In our `index.js`, add a function for loading Wasm modules using the [WebAssembly Web APIs](https://developer.mozilla.org/en-US/docs/WebAssembly):

 ```javascript